zunayeed/SpringBoot/SpringbootInBrief.md

 view resolver maps logical name to a physical jsp

+Question:  Why Get Method is not secure?
-get method is not secure, we can see data in the url. in internet data travels from router to router, so data can be seen easily.
+Answer: Get method is not secure, we can see data in the url. in internet data travels from router to router, so data can be seen easily.
 So the ideal solution is using post.

                                                   Annotation used in bean:
-1)@Component to create bean
+1)@Component:  to create bean autometically for a particular class and if you use @component annotation for a class, you are requesting spring to manage it
 2)@Service is used for business logic
 3)@Repository for storing data to database, JPA 4)@Controller - if bean handle request from browser